apparentorder/reweb/README.md

 This can be worked around with using Lambda Provisioned Concurrency, but that voids the Lambda cost advantage.
 It might still be preferable to a container deployment for availability reasons though; "it depends".

+# Related Work

+[Serverless WordPress on AWS Lambda](https://keita.blog/2019/06/27/serverless-wordpress-on-aws-lambda/) modifies Wordpress to run in Lambda, giving basically the same results as re:Web.
+The article has some additional hints regarding S3 plug-ins.